Aitslab/EasyNER/supplementary/readme.md

 *** UNDER CONSTRUCTION ***

+This folder contains
+1. all the supplementay files for the EasyNER manuscript
-All info and scripts to reproduce the experiments for the EasyNER article are in this folder.
+2. all info and scripts to reproduce the experiments for the EasyNER article are in this folder.

 ## Acquired and produced corpora
 | Corpus                                                                                                                                     | Format      | Preprocessing |